 Bus stations usually have a number of ticket windows, one for each of the companies operating out of it.
 There is occasionally a departures board, but it may be out of date and in Arabic only, so you should always check departure times at the appropriate window.
 Bus conductors or ticket sellers may be calling out destinations in the bus station in any case, or may greet you as you come in by asking where you want to go.
 On the more popular trips (and especially with CTM services, which often run just once a day in the south), it’s worth trying to buy tickets in advance, though this may not always be possible on smaller private-line services.

 In general, travelling around Morocco by plane is not really worthwhile, except for long-distance routes such as to Laayoune or Dakhla in the Western Sahara, when they can save you a lot of time.
 A flight from Casablanca to Laayoune, for example, would take an hour and three quarters, compared to nineteen hours by bus.
 Casa to Dakhla would take you two hours and twenty minutes by air compared to 28 hours by bus.
 If you are tight for time, flying is the best way to travel long distances in Morocco.

 You can best book online before arriving.
 Local firms have the advantage that the price is more likely to be negotiable, though you should check the condition of the vehicle carefully.
 Many hotels can arrange car rental at reasonable rates.
-If you can’t or don’t want to drive yourself, car rental companies may be able to arrange a driver for around 400dh (£32/$42) a day.
+If you can’t or don’t want to drive yourself, car rental companies may be able to arrange a driver for around £32/$42 a day.

 There are few real problems driving in Morocco, but accident rates are high, largely because motorists routinely ignore traffic regulations and drive aggressively and dangerously.
 Do not expect other drivers to indicate or observe lane discipline.
 Beware when coming up to blind curves or hills where vehicles coming in the other direction may be trying to overtake without a full view of the road ahead.

-With all that in mind, daytime and certainly long-distance driving can be as good as anywhere.
+Daytime and certainly long-distance driving can be as good as anywhere.
 Good road surfaces, long straight roads, and little traffic between inhabited areas allow for high average speeds.